CWALabs/SkyCMS/Publisher/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0.
-See the [LICENSE.md](../Docs/License.md) file for details.
+This project is licensed under the GNU General Public License v2.0-or-later (GPL-2.0-or-later).
+See the [LICENSE-GPL](../LICENSE-GPL) and [LICENSE-MIT](../LICENSE-MIT) files for details.
+For complete third-party attribution, see [NOTICE.md](../NOTICE.md).

 ## Support